Write

 Tastemaker, agents, and interactive projects that make the argument concrete.

-Recent work across Every / Spring 2026
+Recent work across Every / 2026

 My Every arc / selected stops